yearat/Lyricards/README.md

 # Lyricards

-A fluid card based application for getting beautiful lyrics everyday
+A fluid card based flutter application for enjoying beautiful lyrics everyday

-## Documentation
+## About

 This showcase application is built with Flutter utilizing Flutter's various useful widgets and features.
 The application shows short snippets of song lyrics in card views.
 The lyrics are also categorized using vibe tags and users can select a tag from the home screen to view lyrics of that particular vibe.